blackbaud/skyux-docs/content/learn/accessibility/index.md

 ## Design for users with differing abilities

-- Focus on the [four principles that make experiences accessible](https://www.w3.org/TR/UNDERSTANDING-WCAG20/intro.html#introduction-fourprincs-head) for people with differing abilities.
+Focus on the [four principles that make experiences accessible](https://www.w3.org/TR/UNDERSTANDING-WCAG20/intro.html#introduction-fourprincs-head) for people with differing abilities.
 The design must be **perceivable** to all user senses.
 User interface components and navigation must be **operable** for users to interact with the interface.
 Information and the operation of the user interface must be **understandable**.
 And content must be **robust** enough for a wide variety of user agents, including assistive technologies, to reliably interpret it.

-- Evaluate your design ideas from the perspectives of users with disabilities.
-[Design issues and solutions for various disabilities](http://webaim.org/articles/userperspective/)
+Evaluate your design ideas from the perspectives of users with disabilities.
+Become familiar with the [design issues and solutions for various disabilities](http://webaim.org/articles/userperspective/)

 ### SKY UX design evaluation